Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Methodology

-Exceedance probabilities {$p_{u,x_{ik}}$, $k=k_0,\ldots,k_i$, associated with the remote-sensing measurements $\boldsymbol{x}_i^*$ are characterised by their empirical probabilities.
-This simpler approach provides a way to estimate these probabilities, leveraging the completeness of records without increasing model complexity.}
+Exceedance probabilities {$p_{u,x_{ik}}$, $k=k_0,\ldots,k_i$, associated with the gridded CAMSRA measurements $\boldsymbol{x}_i^*$ are characterised by their empirical probabilities.
+This simpler approach provides a way to estimate these probabilities, leveraging the completeness of records without increasing model complexity.
+To avoid ambiguity, we stress that the gridded $x$-series is treated as observed background input rather than as a second latent process to be modelled recursively.
+Accordingly, $p_{u,x_{ik}}$ is the empirical exceedance proportion computed from the thresholded gridded series, and is used as a plug-in quantity in the $\delta$-GPD specification.

 {As we mentioned above, we aim to model $\boldsymbol{y}^*_i$ and $\boldsymbol{x}^*_i$ using the \dGPD{} defined in~\eqref{eq:DF_dGPD}, which requires specifying our approach to estimate the shape and scale parameters.
-To simplify the model, we assume the shape parameters to be constant across space and time, effectively treating them as data (or likelihood) hyperparameters.
-We denote these parameters as $\xi_y\in\mathbb{R}$ and $\xi_x\in\mathbb{R}$.
-This approach ensures parameter identifiability, reduces computational complexity and aligns with the methodology of \cite{wilkie_nonparametric_2019}, where the Gaussian variance is treated as a constant, independent hyperparameter for each data source.
-Additional constraints can be imposed on $\xi_y$ and $\xi_x$ to ensure desirable properties of the \dGPD{}.
+We assume constant shape parameters $\xi_y\in\mathbb{R}$ and $\xi_x\in\mathbb{R}$ across space and time, supported by exploratory \emph{in situ} fits showing no substantial differences at most locations, and motivated by identifiability and parsimony considerations given the flexible spatio-temporal structure already included in the scale component.
+This choice also aligns with the methodology of \cite{wilkie_nonparametric_2019}, where the Gaussian variance is treated as a constant, independent hyperparameter for each data source.} Additional constraints can be imposed on $\xi_y$ and $\xi_x$ to ensure desirable properties of the \dGPD{}.
 In this paper, we focus on preserving the first and second moments of the \dGPD{} as well as ensuring the regularity of maximum likelihood estimators (MLEs).
 We found that a prior on $\xi_y$ and $\xi_x$ defined as a scaled Laplace distribution on $(-0.5,0.5)$ has the desired effect while also promoting model parsimony by encouraging simpler models.
-See Section~\ref{sec:priors_data} for more details and justification of our prior selection.}
+See Section~\ref{sec:priors_data} for more details and justification of our prior selection.

 {The \dGPD{} scale parameters warrant special attention, as they encapsulate spatio-temporal information and play a key role in our data fusion approach.
 We model them as smooth temporal curves, fitted using basis functions of the same dimension.
+The resulting non-stationarity is therefore smooth rather than abrupt: daily variation is represented by evaluating low-rank temporal basis expansions at each day, with the site-specific coefficients determining the local shape of those curves.
 Specifically, we assume that